ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 [@RFC5598].
 A domain's Organizational Domain is the domain at the top of the namespace hierarchy for that domain while having the same administrative authority as the domain.
-An Organizational Domain is determined by applying the algorithm found in (#dns-tree-walk)
+An Organizational Domain is determined by applying the algorithm found in (#dns-tree-walk).

 ### Public Suffix Domain (PSD) {#public-suffix-domain}

 Some domains allow the registration of subdomains that are "owned" by independent organizations.
 Real-world examples of these domains are ".com", ".org", ".us", and ".co.uk", to name just a few.
-These domains are called "Public Suffix Domains (PSDs)".
+These domains are called "Public Suffix Domains" (PSDs).
 For example, "ietf.org" is a registered domain name, and ".org" is its PSD.

 ### Public Suffix Operator (PSO) {#public-suffix-operator}